 Essential Requirements for Agile Certification

-- An experience of about 2000 hours on working general projects with the team; plus a PMP or PgMP certificate is also needed.
+- An experience about 2000 hours working on general projects with the team, plus a PMP or PgMP certificate.

 - In addition, you also should have a work experience of 1500 hours based on agile project teams or techniques.